How to Set Development Goals

 Narrowing your my3 competencies to a single myFOCUS competency is important.
 Don’t skip this step!
 You might be tempted to pick a competency and start drafting your action plan, but it is important to take a measured approach to prioritization.

-The second Focus Activity will help you evaluate your my3 competencies against a set of organizational and job criteria.
-This will show you which competences you have the resources to develop and leverage in your work.
+The second LSP-R Focus Activity will help you evaluate your my3 competencies against a set of organizational and job criteria.
+This will show you which competencies you have the resources to develop and leverage in your work.

-To complete this activity, turn to page 6 of your Focus Report.
+To complete this activity, turn to page 6 of your LSP-R Focus Report.

 Start by filling in your my3 competencies in the first row of the table (labeled my3 COMPETENCIES).
 Next, indicate the criteria that are met by each competency.
 Here’s a quick breakdown of what each criterion means: